 After completing detox, you’ll have a few treatment options.
 If you’re not being committed involuntarily, you can go home and work on your recovery without professional help.
 This is generally not recommended, however, as going back to a potentially triggering environment without proper addiction treatment after going through the experience of withdrawal and detox may lead to a relapse.

 The second option is attending intensive outpatient treatment services.
 With this method of treatment, you go home after detox and attend programs, classes and/or therapy to address the root of the addiction.
-Outpatient programs may work best for people who have a safe and non-triggering place to return to, as well as people who have strong motivation to recover.
+Outpatient programs may work best for people with a safe and non-triggering place to return to and who are motivated to recover.